beliven-it/fastify-crud-generator/README.md

 }
 ```

-All methods accept a single argument `req`, which is the
+All methods accept a single `req` argument, which is the
 [original request object](https://www.fastify.io/docs/latest/Request/)
 catched by the route.